-There are, of course, other behavioral symptoms of stress, so this shouldn’t be too hard to spot.
+There are other behavioral symptoms of stress, so this shouldn’t be too hard to spot.

-Pugs can develop a range of allergies, and these can often result in skin irritation and hair loss.
+Pugs can develop a range of allergies, often resulting in skin irritation and hair loss.
 Typical allergens are found in food (such as wheat), medicine, environmental factors, shampoo, pest bites, and more.

 Pugs, like humans, can develop thyroid conditions.
-An underactive thyroid leads to hair becoming brittle, meaning it can snap easily and will fall out much quicker.
+An underactive thyroid makes hair brittle, meaning it can snap easily and fall out much quicker.

-Again, this is something a vet can diagnose, and treatment is very easy.
+Again, a vet can diagnose this, and treatment is very easy.
 So, like all other potentially dangerous conditions, be safe rather than sorry.

 - Skin problems